 Department of Comprehensive Care

-To achieve this goal the department has been organized into divisions each providing the building blocks required to transform the student into a true dental professional capable of the delivery of high-quality, ethical and caring dentistry.
-In addition, we try to foster the civic engagement and leadership skills, that will be the foundation of our students’ careers.
+To achieve this goal, the department has been organized into divisions each providing the building blocks required to transform the student into a true dental professional capable of delivering high-quality, ethical, and caring dentistry.
+In addition, we try to foster the civic engagement and leadership skills that will be the foundation of our students’ careers.

 Diagnosis & Treatment Planning

-Third and Fourth year students are assigned to the emergency clinic rotation where they treat patients who have acute pain, swelling, and urgent dental needs.
+Third- and fourth-year students are assigned to the emergency clinic rotation where they treat patients who have acute pain, swelling, and urgent dental needs.
 Tufts University School of Dental Medicine has a walk-in Emergency Dental Clinic that sees patients on a first-come, first-served basis.
-The Emergency Clinic reserves the right to prioritize the order in which patients are admitted to the clinic in certain situations.
+The Emergency Clinic reserves the right to prioritize the order in which patients are admitted in certain situations.

 Division Head: Peter Arsenault

 Operative Dentistry is one of the branches of dentistry that deals with the art and science of the diagnosis, prevention, treatment, and prognosis of diseases or trauma to teeth.
 Operative Dentistry is indicated primarily for dental caries, malformed, discolored or fractured teeth and replacement or repair of existing restorations.
 Treatment should restore proper tooth morphology, function, esthetics and harmonious relationship with the surrounding tissues.

 The mission of the Division of Operative Dentistry is to support the academic goals of the institution through teaching, patient care, and research.
 Our primary goal is to complement the preclinical operative experience of our students and provide high quality didactic and clinical instruction to undergraduate students in the discipline of contemporary Operative Dentistry.